VincentLeungXD/Tic-Tac-Toe-Game/README.md

 Tic-Tac-Toe game was created using Jupyter Notebook.

-Script will still run in python but it will need multiple new lines ("\n") to "update" board after each turn.
+Script will still run in python but it will need multiple new lines ("\n") to "update" board after each turn since IPython.display is only run in Jupyter Notebook.